 If more than a template from this section is used inside a PRM, the used templates shall be combined following the rules from Section 3.

-The example values provided for the variables in the PRM templates (between % symbols) shall be substituted by the proper values following the rules from Section 3.
+The example values provided for the variables in the PRM templates (between % symbols) shall be substituted by the proper values following the rules from Section 3 (a dash "-" character in the indicates that there is the ‘Allowed values’ column indicates no restriction on allowed values).

 Inertial pointing